RickStrahl/SWFOX2019_DotnetCore/Documents/Markdown/Strahl_DotnetCore.md

 Additionally these low level constructs really describe part of the base architecture of ASP.NET Core and understanding these basics is helpful for an understanding of the platform as a whole.

 ## Take a Step up: Adding ASP.NET MVC
 So now it's time to take a step up and look at a higher level framework: ASP.NET Core MVC.
-MVC stands for **Model View Controller** and ASP.NET Core provides both a traditonal MVC framework as well as API services and Razor Pages under the banner for the ASP.NET Core MVC.
+MVC stands for **Model View Controller** and ASP.NET Core provides both a traditional MVC framework as well as API services and Razor Pages under the banner for the ASP.NET Core MVC.
 The reason for this convergence is that although the technologies at the surface are different, they have a common underlying processing base that is shared between these specific frameworks.

 ### A Quick Review of MVC
 The **M** in MVC stands for **Model** and it represents the data that is being passed into and out of a **Controller** - which is the **C** in MVC.
 The Controller is the center piece of MVC, that sits between the model and the **View** which is the **V** in MVC, which provides the final display or data output for a request.
 The controller ties the model and the view together via code.
 Most if not all of the code related to a request is contained in the controller logic.
 In ASP.NET Core controllers are classes that have 'actions' or methods that provide the core logic for individual requests.